Introduction

 Sub-GHz Proprietary (e.g., 868/915 MHz ISM Band)

-Long-Range Communication Technologies (1 to 15 kilometers)
+Long-Range IoT Connectivity Solutions for Automation (1 to 15 kilometers)

 LoRa and LoRaWAN

-LoRa technology is well-suited for long-range, low-bandwidth communication, making it ideal for applications such as agriculture, environmental monitoring, and remote asset tracking.
-Its ultra-low power consumption allows devices to operate on battery for years, making it highly effective in scenarios where frequent maintenance is impractical.
-The LoRaWAN protocol enhances its utility by supporting secure, bi-directional communication and seamless integration with cloud platforms.
-Backed by a strong open-source community and industry alliance, LoRa offers flexibility, scalability, and cost-efficiency.
-These features make it a preferred choice for deploying wide-area IoT solutions that require extended coverage and long operational lifespans.
+LoRa technology is well-suited for long-range, low-bandwidth communication — ideal for agriculture, environmental monitoring, and remote asset tracking.
+Ultra-low power consumption allows devices to operate on battery for years, making it highly effective where frequent maintenance is impractical.
+Backed by a strong open-source community and industry alliance, LoRa offers flexibility, scalability, and cost-efficiency for wide-area IoT connectivity solutions for automation deployments.

 NB-IoT and LTE-M